tenjin/tenjin-ios-sdk/README.md

 ```

 ##### 7b.
 Alternate initialization to handle deep links from other services.
 (DO NOT USE 7a and 7b.
 You need to use only one.)
-If you use other services to produce deferred deep links, you can pass tenjin those deep links to handle the attribution logic with your tenjin enabled deep links.
+If you use other services to produce deferred deep links, you can pass Tenjin those deep links to handle the attribution logic with your Tenjin enabled deep links.

 ```objectivec
 #import "TenjinSDK.h"